unclexo/shortme/README.md

-# shortme
+# Short Me
-A simple URL shortener web app built with Meteor and React
+A simple URL shortener web app.
+This is built with Meteor for the backend and React for the frontend.